 After some deliberation between the programmers the reason became clear.
 There was an overwhelming number of games in the grandmaster data in which the final capture was a queen sacrifice.
 Immediately after making this sacrifice, players often would win the game with extremely specific moves to checkmate their opponents.
 That is, the queen was sacrificed to help set up these winning scenarios.
 But the computer could not discern the difference between a strategic sacrifice and losing the queen with no gain.
 The data the program had acquired led to an over-simplification.
 Lose the queen; win the game.

 AI “chessbots” have improved since that time.
 Now they regularly beat grandmasters.
 However, even the best AI has an opponent they struggle against — cyborgs.
 The most devastating competitors in modern chess are teams of humans and computers, called cyborgs, which make use of the computers’ vast database of historical games and ability to find hidden patterns, but its artificial intelligence decision making is tempered by the humans’ actual intelligence and judgement.

 When all you have are data, the meaning of that data can be lost in the weeds.
 Machine learning insights are most useful when paired with actual human intelligence.
 Although the distinction between artificial intelligence and machine learning is often blurred, for most applications, machine learning plus actual intelligence beats artificial intelligence.

-APPLY, AID and ENROLL
+APPLY and ENROLL

 When it comes to using your data to set strategy, your Capture team of experts never sacrifice the queen too early.
 Most of them have sat in your chair on campus.
 They will work with you and your team to define your strategic enrollment management plan and meet your goals.